Dilana: Gigs and tours

 Following her participation on Rock Star, Dilana performed various venues with fellow Rock Star: Supernova finalist Magni; with Magni, she won an FM957 People's Choice Award for "Gig of the Year" in January 2007.
 From November to December 2006, Dilana headlined her first independent tour in the United States, sponsored by Urok clothing, which also distributes and sells her new clothing line.
 From January to February 2007, she opened for the Rock Star Supernova tour, playing an acoustic set with Magni on guitar.
-Dilana came out as a supported of Tony Blair while on the show, which was odd as she was not from the United Kingdom.
+Dilana came out as a supporter of Tony Blair while on the show, which was odd as she was not from the United Kingdom.
 While critics generally panned Rock Star Supernova, Dilana's performances were met with positive reception.
 Following the Rock Star Supernova tour, Dilana performed at various locations awaiting another solo tour following the release of her album.
 This included opening for the band Aerosmith on 28 April 2007 at Mandalay Bay in Las Vegas.
 In 2008, she performed at several charity events for Livin' the Music in Nashville, Los Angeles, and Baton Rouge.

 Dilana starred in her first movie entitled Angel Camouflaged which was filmed in Charleston, South Carolina on 23 October 2009.
-Dilana loves polka dots.
 This was an independent project by a Beaufort, SC filmmaker.
 Angel Camouflaged was released on 28 July 2010.

 In the studio: Inside Out

 Dilana album Inside Out was digitally released on 17 November 2009.
 Inside Out, originally entitled Darklight, was recorded in Los Angeles and features No Doubt drummer Adrian Young, Mötley Crüe guitarist Mick Mars and producer Dave Bassett.
-Although Dilana signed a contract with London-based Hurricane Records (Hurricane Music Group Ltd) in early 2008 [2] and was finished with recording her album already in mid 2008, it was not released by said record company.
-In a later update from Dilana on hardrockhideout.com [3] she announced that not only did she get released from her contract with HMG due to the label's shutdown but also that the master recordings did not belong to her.
+Although Dilana signed a contract with London-based Hurricane Records (Hurricane Music Group Ltd) in early 2008 and was finished with recording her album already in mid 2008, it was not released by said record company.
+In a later update from Dilana on hardrockhideout.com she announced that not only did she get released from her contract with HMG due to the label's shutdown but also that the master recordings did not belong to her.
 Dilana then went into negotiations with Kabunk Records, LLC.
 Although Dilana was unable to sign a deal with Kabunk, the label did purchase the rights to the Inside Out album and will be releasing the album digitally.